YanjiaSun/A-B-Testing-Udacity/README.md

 #### Summary

-The Bonferroni correction was not used because the two evaluation metrics are co-related, and hence would have produced a conservative estimate.
-Also since there are only two metrics, the chances of a rare event occurring are not increased by a lot.
+The Bonferroni correction was not used because we want *both* the evaluation metrics to pass in order to launch.
+The Bonferroni correction is useful in reducing Type I errors (i.e. when any metric can pass in order to launch), and not necessarily effective in reducing Type II errors (what we're dealing with).

 Both the Effect Size Tests and Sign Tests have produced congruent results, both deeming Gross Conversion to be statistically significant and Net Conversion statistically insignificant.
-Additionally, the Effect Size Tests have also shown that Gross Conversion is practically significant, but Net Conversion is not.
+Additionally, the Effect Size Tests have also shown that Gross Conversion is practically significant, but Net Conversion is not because the lower bound of the 95% confidence interval is past the boundary for practical significance.

 ### Recommendation

 The experiment has caused Gross Conversion to significantly decrease both statistically and practically, which means it has succeeded in its first aspect which was to warn students about the course load so that they may reconsider joining the free trial, thereby freeing up coaching resources to students who are more likely to pay for the course.
 However, we are uncertain whether the experiment has had a significant decrease in Net Conversion or not, and for that reason, I recommend to **NOT LAUNCH** this experiment now, and instead create additional tests to determine whether Net Conversion has significantly decreased or not.
-Launching this experiment might cause a decrease in revenue from students paying for courses, and thus too risky a change.
+Since the confidence interval of Net Conversion does include the negative of the practical significance boundary, launching this experiment might cause a decrease in revenue from students paying for courses, and thus too risky a change.
 If it is not feasible to run more experiments and a decision must be made, I'd recommend seeking a business analyst to check whether the cost of the possible chance of lower number student payments is made up by the decrease in expenditure for the coaching resources.

 ## Follow-Up Experiment

-A simple follow up experiment would be to play a short video to users who click the "Start Free Trial" button instead of the '5 hrs/week' screener.
-The rationale behind this is that a simple '5 hrs/week' might be logically sound, but doesn't *feel* like a lot of effort and doesn't convey the commitment required.
-For example, I might express 'Getting a Toned Body' as something that can be done with 6 hours per week, but it's evident, especially for those who have tried, that it takes a lot more effort than that.
-Not in terms of putting more hours, but in terms of putting those hours consistently for an extended period of time.
-So that's what I want to articulate to users planning on starting the course through the video: that it's going to take commitment to complete it.
+It's quite difficult to come up with a unique and transformative experiment for Udacity considering all the good ones have already been done.
+I particularly like the P0 mini-project idea because, as a student, I adore and applaud the effort put into the Project Review.
+I think it's what makes Udacity stand out, and if someone entering the free trial has the opportunity to submit a project and experience this, it will increase their chances of paying and completing the course.
+Along with that, the financial incentives should be effective too.

-The video should be short - less than a minute long - so that it's not a drag.
-Content-wise, the video should express the exciting coursework and worthwhile challenges the students will face over said extended amount of time (4 months to a year depending on effort put): a short overview of the topics and projects presented by the various course instructors.
-More importantly, the video must contain success stories of students who have completed said course and then gone on to advance their careers.
-This is extremely important - crucial, I might add - because the students need a goal, or a reward, to incentivize them to put in the effort.
-Like with the fitness program the reward for the effort would be a toned body, there needs to be a significant reward that the students desire.
-A video alternating between course content and students who have completed the course and are now working in top companies might inspire students to not only take on the challenge, but see it through.
+My idea for an experiment would be to provide an option of attending an online meeting between a representative of any corresponding hiring partner and the student enrolling.
+With online learning, particularly for those who do not have access to UConnect or cannot join the Nanodegree Plus, I think it's important to establish a social connection to provide the emotional motivation needed to complete the program.
+By making the meeting with a hiring partner, Udacity can establish a direct line between potential employee and employer right from the go.
+This should hopefully inspire students, especially entry-level ones and those looking for a career change, to complete the course.

-**Hypothesis**: The Net Conversion will increase because the video will set clear goals and inspire students to complete the course.
+**Hypothesis**: The Retention will increase because the meeting will show that program is worth the effort and inspire students to complete the course.

-**Unit of Diversion**: Cookies.
+**Unit of Diversion**: User-Id.
+This change only impacts those who have enrolled in the program and subsequently made an account.

-**Invariant Metrics**: Number of cookies; Number of clicks; Click-through-probability.
+**Invariant Metrics**: Number of User-Ids.
+This should not change over both the control and experiment groups as there is nothing that is affecting their enrollment into the program.

-**Evaluation Metrics**: Net Conversion
+**Evaluation Metrics**: Retention.
+The meeting can hopefully increase the number of users who continue past the 14-day free trial and make a payment, provided that they have entered the free trial period.

-The **unit of diversion** and the **invariant** and **evaluation metrics** are the same as the experiment analyzed above because it is similar in its purpose.
+* *The practical significance boundary should be higher than the experiment that was just analyzed because the follow-up experiment will be more expensive and more difficult to organize.
+In case it is unfeasible business- or logistics-wise, I would change online meeting to personalized e-mails.*